raph-r/Worm/README.md

 # Snake Game
 A simple Snake Game, using Allegro 5 and C++.
 The game consists in a snake that have to eat food.
+If you have any question, please, let me know.

 ## Why did I do that?
 To learn:
 * Placement of random powerups(food);